mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 In early 2016 I had carried out an exploratory workshop with home educators to explore future partnerships with the enrichment programme of the Faculty of Education [^el].
 The process of recruiting was facilitated by the running of on going one off workshops which were similar in scope via the EdLab funologists strand of playful technology project.
 Specifically, half term events at Manchester Libraries and in the University and at Coder Dojo week end events.

-This work meant I was in regular contact with some home educators and posting opportunties on their forum contributed to an ongoing relationship within the three existing home education communications networks used to share information and experiences [he].
+This work meant I was in regular contact with some home educators and posting opportunities on their forum contributed to an ongoing relationship within the three existing home education communications networks used to share information and experiences [he].
 To recruit participant I circulated a simple text to participants asking them to get in touch via email.
 When participants got in touch I emailed adults the relevant participation sheet and asked them to confirm their interest.

-Ethic process is decribed below.
+This process is covered in the ethics later in this chapter below.

-#### Limitation of demographics of participants.

-In gathering data, I adapted a process from partnership work with more experiences professors.

-This did not gather details of demographics.
-Thus no data was gathered on the age of participants, any details of specific learning difficulties.

-While this was an oversight, but it also aligns with the aims of this study which are exploratory and investigate potential rather than making claims of efficacy and generalisability.
-This is explored in a later section.